attainu-nightingale/nightingale-course-module/assignments/README.md

 ## Week 17
 ### Day 1
 Extend last question to delete any element from the heap.
 Given an element, find it's index and delete from the heap and heapify the tree.

+### Day 2
+Implement priority queue by extending the heap implemented earlier, and have the below functions
+1) Add item with priority
+2) Remove given item
+3) Change the priority for the item